pwbriggs/music-assistant.github.io/docs/integration/installation.md

 !!! note
     The HA integration will create new media_player entities for those player types which are supported natively by MA.
 To see the names of those players go to `HA settings>>Devices & services>>Integrations>>Music Assistant` and view the entities.
 It is these players that need to be targeted in your automations.

-The Home Assistant integration consists of 2 parts:

 ## Installation of the Home Assistant Player Provider

 First you must install the Home Assistant Plug-in provider

 - Navigate to MA SETTINGS>>PROVIDERS and add the plug-in provider
 - If using the Music Assistant add-on (i.e. HAOS), you wont need any server details, it should auto connect to the local HA instance
 - If using the docker version of the MA server, you will be required to enter the URL to your HA instance and then authenticate

 Next install the Home Assistant Player Provider

 - You need the HA plug-in first before you can use/install this provider
 - In the provider settings, you can select which players you want to utilise
 - You can only use players that support "play_media", other players will be filtered out